minprog/uva-prog-wis/10 Week 1/20 Problem Set 1/10 Problem Set 1.md

 often it is more efficient to devise a systematic method for generating all candidate solutions.

+## Restrictions

+To solve this problem, you will need variables, loops and conditionals.
+You cannot use lists or other Python structures.

 ## Problem a: primes

 Write a program that computes and prints the 1000th prime number.